 It only means the car hasn’t been officially classified in a way that changes its legal status.

-I never rely on someone’s word alone.
-Here’s what I personally do:
+Never rely on someone’s word alone.
+Here’s what to do:

 - Match the VIN on the title to the vehicle